Cheney School

 Cheney School is a secondary school and sixth form with academy status, located in Headington, Oxford, England.
 It serves the Headington and East Oxford area as a destination for students from primary schools across the city.
-Rupert Moreton, was appointed as head teacher in 2017, replacing Jolie Kirby who now heads the Community School Alliance Trust, the multi-academy trust that runs Cheney.
-He was replaced in 2020 by Rob Pavey.
+The headteacher has been Rob Pavey since 2020.
+Cheney School is part of River Learning Trust.

 History

 The foundation was around 1797.
 It then moved to New Inn Hall Street in 1901 under the name of Oxford Central Girls School.
 The building it occupied at that time is now part of St Peter's College of Oxford University.
 Eventually the school became Cheney Girls' School.
 The Junior Day Department of the Oxford Technical College moved to the same site under the name Cheney School, a separate, mixed secondary technical school.
 For four years, between 1957 and 1961 boys only were admitted (Cheney Boys School) after which girls were again admitted from 1962.
 Together they were usually known as Cheney Mixed.
 In 1972 the two schools merged to form the new mixed comprehensive school, Cheney School.
 In 2003, Cheney School changed from being upper school, for children aged 13 to 18, to a secondary school serving children aged 11 to 18, in the two tier system.
-In January 2013, the school become an academy.
+In January 2013, the school became an academy as part of the Cheney School Academy Trust.
+The Trust was renamed to Community Schools Alliance Trust in 2017.
+The trust ran into significant financial difficulty leading to accusations of mismanagement by trust CEO Jolie Kirby.
+Cheney (along with Barton Park and Bayards Hill primary schools, the two other schools which made up the Community Schools Academy Trust) joined River Learning Trust in 2022.
+Robert Pavey is currently the headteacher.

 Students

-The school has over 1500 pupils, aged 11–18.
+The school has over 1700 pupils, aged 11–18.